gh325/IaC/README.md

 ```
 cd terraform
 terraform init
+terraform validate
 ```
 6. Apply all changes `terraform apply`
 7. Once the infrastructure is created, visit the AWS Management Console to view the ECS cluster and ALB.
 8. Visit the URL for the ALB to view the running Flask application.
+9. Destroy the changes using `terraform destroy`

 ## Conclusion
 This project demonstrates how to containerize a Flask application using Docker and deploy it on AWS Elastic Container Service with an Application Load Balancer, all provisioned using Terraform.
 This project can be used as a starting point for building more complex Flask applications on AWS.